Irregular Periods: Causes, Symptoms & When to See a Doctor

 2. PCOS (Polycystic Ovary Syndrome)

-Polycystic Ovary Syndrome is one of the leading causes of irregular periods among women of reproductive age.
+PCOS is one of the leading causes of irregular periods among women of reproductive age.

 How PCOS Causes Irregular Periods